 However, being found and standing out are two different things.
 Of course, you want people to find your site when they’re searching for keywords related to what you offer, but what about when they seek you out by name?
 Most brand name searches will return a panel to the right of search results with key information about the company – this is called the knowledge graph.
 How do you get your company into that glossy panel?
 That’s what this post is all about.

-Make sure you also take a look through our local SEO checklist post as well, as setting up and optimising your Google My Business profile is a key step on that checklist.
+Make sure you also take a look through our local SEO checklist post as well, as setting up and optimising your Google Business Profile profile is a key step on that checklist.

-Step-by-step: how to list a company on Google Maps and Google My Business
+Step-by-step: how to list a company on Google Maps and Google Business Profile

-1/ Head to Google My Business where you’ll be asked to log in
+1/ Head to Google Business Profile where you’ll be asked to log in

 2/ Check to see if your business is already listed